Canon 1D Mark II vs 50D

 |16.||Canon 1Ds||Y||- / -||-||-||-||FW||-||-||-|

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 1D Mark II and the 50D have been discontinued, but can regularly be found used on eBay.
+Both the 1D Mark II and the 50D have been discontinued, but can regularly be found used on ebay.
 The 1D Mark II was replaced by the Canon 1D Mark II N, while the 50D was followed by the Canon 60D.
-Further information on the two cameras, as well as related accessories, can be found, respectively, in the Canon 1D Mark II Manual (free pdf) or the online Canon 50D Manual.
+Further information on the features and operation of the 1D Mark II and 50D can be found, respectively, in the Canon 1D Mark II Manual (free pdf) or the online Canon 50D Manual.

 So what is the bottom line?
 Is the Canon 1D Mark II better than the Canon 50D or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS-1D Mark II:

 - Better low-light sensitivity: Requires less light for good images (0.5 stops ISO advantage).